ftsrg/cir-demo/frontend/README.md

 npm run dev
 ```

 The frontend uses an environment variable `VITE_API_ROOT` to know where to call the backend API.
-When running locally in dev mode, set it as follows (defaults to `https://localhost` in the docker compose config):
+When running locally in dev mode, set it as follows:

 ```bash
 VITE_API_ROOT=http://localhost:5173 npm run dev